skippyr/Teco/README.md

 ## Usage
 This section will give you an overview about the library.
 For more details, refer to the documentation of its components on Xcode.

-### Debug
+> [!IMPORTANT]
-Whenever you're using this library, debug your software using the Terminal app instead of Xcode, because its embedded console doesn't support any of the added features.
+> Whenever you're using this library, debug your software using the Terminal app instead of Xcode, because its embedded console doesn't support any of the added features.

 ### Import
 In order to start using it, you must import the `Teco` module at the top of your Swift files: